Aliaksei-Halkin/final_project_EPAM/README.md

 The educational project for the UpskillLab course.
+I used the tomcat v.10 and last LTS JDK v.11

 Author: Aliaksei Halkin, contact: pochtax3@gmail.com